 My lovely lady recently came across stories of people who are trying mightily to simplify their lives.
 One approach was by women who went on a “closet diet” on which they wore only six items of clothing for a month. (www.sixitemsorless.com; www.farmersdaughterct.wordpress.com; ) The six item limit apparently did not include underwear.
-One woman, Sheena Matheiken, wore the same black dress for a year as part of her effort to raise support for the education of children living in slums in India. (www.theuniformproject.com) Then there are the minimalists who challenge us to divest ourselves of all but 100 items.
+One woman, Sheena Matheiken, wore the same black dress for a year as part of her effort to raise support for the education of children living in slums in India.
+(She was quite successful: www.theuniformproject.com) Then there are the minimalists who challenge us to divest ourselves of all but 100 items.
 Try Googling “100 Things” to check it out.
 Most of the folks engaged in these projects are motivated by concern for living simpler, more “sustainable” lives that contribute to their personal well-being, to the protection of the environment and to the living conditions of others.
 Worthy causes to be sure.
 Today I came upon another incentive for the simplification of our lives, from John Bunyan’s 332 year-old classic, The Pilgrim’s Progress.
 Excuse – or enjoy – the quaint old English:

 Now as they [pilgrim, Mr. Greatheart, and their guide] were going along and talking, they espied a boy feeding his father’s sheep.
 The boy was in very mean clothes, but of a very fresh and well-favoured countenance, and as he sate by himself he sang.
 “Hark,” said Mr. Greatheart, “to what the shepherd’s boy saith.”
 So they hearkened, and he said: